 - Enabled: Checked

-- Click Save > Generate New Client Secret > Create secret.
+- Click Save, then click Generate New Client Secret and Create secret.

 Configure in Asset Management